-B. Provision of an action plan for future development in the participant's teaching role suggesting possible alternative approaches to practice.
+B. Provision of an action plan for future development in your teaching role suggesting possible alternative approaches to practice.
 You are encouraged to discuss this with your mentor or another senior colleague.

 500-1000 words [30% weighting]

 The professional dialogue OR written critique